Get your Device and Bluemix setup ready

 - Create Donuts charts, bar charts to display the current value of the data points

 - See the Data and storage consumption of your devices

 Refer to Configuring Boards & Cards in the new Watson IoT Dashboard recipe to view the Raspberry Pi events in Watson IoT Platform using the boards and cards.

-Create a Node-RED application to receive events from the device
+Access the Node-RED application to receive events from the device

-Create Node-RED application in Bluemix
+Access the Node-RED application in Bluemix

 Create a simple flow to start receiving the device events